 Achieving the body you want in a short time requires focus on your middle section, and six-pack abdominals are something to strive for.
 It can be difficult to get the ripped look quickly, but it is possible.

 With a strict commitment to eating a healthy, well-balanced diet and taking your abdominal exercises to the extreme, you may be able to develop six-pack abs in three months.
 Be prepared to set goals, make a plan to achieve them and commit to pushing beyond your exercise comfort zone.
 With determination, you'll be turning heads at the beach in three months.

 Set Yourself Up for Success

-Begin a cardio workout, such as running, spinning, swimming, kickboxing or step aerobics.
+- Begin a cardio workout.
+Think running, spinning, swimming, kickboxing or step aerobics.
 Find a high-intensity exercise routine to burn a higher amount of calories.
-Commit to exercise six times a week with one day of rest.
-Include a strength conditioning workout three times a week to burn fat and build muscle.
+Commit to exercising seven times a week for at least 30 to 45 minutes a day.
+Include a strength-conditioning workout three times a week to burn fat and build muscle.

-Focusing on your upper abs, perform a stability ball crunch with the ball under your lower back and your feet flat on the floor, with your knees at a 90-degree angle.
+- Focus on your upper abs.
+Perform a stability ball crunch with the ball under your lower back and your feet flat on the floor, with your knees at a 90-degree angle.
 Place your hands behind your head, keeping elbows out.
 Crunch up and hold the contraction for one count and return to a neutral position.
 Remain in the contraction as you crunch up and down, careful not to recline all the way back on the ball.
 Perform as many of these as you can in one minute.
 Complete five sets, with a 20-second rest between sets.

-Work the entire abdominal region with planks.
-Assume a position similar to that required for traditional push-ups: body straight, but with the area of your arms from elbow to wrist -- instead of your hands -- touching the floor.
+- Work your entire abdominal region with planks.
+Assume a position similar to that required for traditional push-ups: body straight, but with the area of your arms from elbow to wrist — instead of your hands — touching the floor.
 Staying on your toes, hold the position for one minute, rest for 20 seconds.
 Complete four cycles.

 Consult a physician before beginning any new exercise routine or diet change.